Topics

 “We’ve shopped it around to some states that already have hazing laws,” Evelyn Piazza said.

-But, a nationwide anti-hazing law is hard to create.
+But a nationwide anti-hazing law is hard to create.

-While most Pennsylvania universities supported the passing of Piazza’s law, with the exception of Penn, the Piazzas became aware of how difficult it would be to pass nationwide anti-hazing laws since individual states have their own hazing laws.
+While most Pennsylvania universities supported the passing of Piazza’s law, with the exception of Penn, the Piazzas became aware of how difficult it would be to pass nationwide anti-hazing legislation since individual states have their own hazing laws.

 However, the AHC has traveled and spoken to over 150,000 students across the nation to teach them about the dangers of hazing.